cfmrp/mtool/README.md

 ./main.py --n 1 --strings --read mrp --write dot data/sample/ucca/wsj.mrp vinken.dot
 ```

-Error Analysis
+Diagnostics
 --------------

 When scoring with the MRP metric, `mtool` can optionally provide a per-item
-summary of differences between the gold and the system graphs, in terms of
+breakdown of differences between the gold and the system graphs, i.e. record
 false negatives (‘missing’ tuples) and false positives (‘surplus’ ones).
 This functionality is activated via the `--errors` command-line option, and
-tuple mismatches between the two graphs are recorded in as a hierarchically
+tuple mismatches between the two graphs are recorded as a hierarchically
-nested JSON object, index (in order) by framework, item identifier, and tuple
+nested JSON object, indexed (in order) by framework, item identifier, and tuple
 type.

 For example: